-The rate of obesity in our children is staggering.
-In Philadelphia alone, 50 percent of children aged 6 to 12 are obese or overweight.¹ As these overweight children grow to adulthood, they face higher risks of heart disease, type 2 diabetes, stroke, several types of cancer, osteoarthritis, and even premature death.
+Childhood obesity is a national health challenge.
+And in Philadelphia, 50 percent of children aged 6 to 12 are obese or overweight.¹ As overweight children grow to adulthood, they face higher risks of disease, including diabetes, stroke, cancer, heart disease, and even premature death.

-By focusing on nutrition, fitness and preventative health care the IBC Foundation and its partners will help create a healthier future for generations to come.
+By focusing on nutrition, fitness and preventive health, the IBC Foundation and its partners will help create a healthier future for generations to come.

 ¹ SEPA – Community Health Data Base — 2010 Household Health Survey.